| | The

 Arts, the Detroit Science Center, the Detroit Historical Museum and

+the Museum of African-American History.
 Housing in Detroit, in the city and

 suburbs, is less expensive than in many comparable metropolitan areas,